-Read on to learn more about burr grinders vs. blade grinders, including how they work, and how these two different grinding methods can impact your beverages.
+Read on to learn more about burr grinders vs. blade grinders, electric vs. manual, and get information about how they work and how certain bean sizes and textures match with certain types of coffee.

-A burr grinder is considered the gold standard of coffee grinders.
+A burr grinder is often considered the gold standard of coffee grinders.
 There are two main types of burr grinders, conical and flat plate.
 They work by crushing the beans, as opposed to chopping them.
-The advantage of this type of grinder is that it offers more consistent and accurate control over the size of the coffee grounds used for brewing.
+The advantage of this type of grinder is that it offers more consistent and accurate control over the size of the coffee grounds used for brewing, compared to a blade grinder.

 Most burr grinders come with a range of settings that let you grind coffee from coarse to very fine, depending on the type of beverage you’re grinding the beans for.
 For instance, a coffee brewed from a pour over coffee maker will require a semi-coarse grind, while an espresso calls for a grind so fine, it’s almost a powder.